 Practise times tables - we expect the children to be learning their times tables several times each week.
 Children need to know all of their multiplication and the related division facts up to 12 X 12 as they help unlock a lot of other learning in maths.
 Check your child's reading diary for their Times Table Rock Stars Log in (see link at the bottom of the page for the website) - will you get onto the leader board?
 If they play the 'garage' section of TT Rockstars then the times tables are set alongside the tables they are practising in school.

-Children can also choose to complete homework from our 'Alchemy Island' homework menu.
+Children can also choose to complete homework from our 'Pharaohs' homework menu.
 This is optional however, it will be enjoyable for the children and it will allow them to take their learning further and share it with you at home.
 Once any tasks have been completed please bring them into school and we will do our best to display as many of them as possible.

 We would love to see how creative you can be and display your hard work for all to see.

-All of the Year 5 classes have PE sessions each week, one of which will be with our sports coach; Mr Smith.
+All of the Year 5 classes have PE sessions each week, one of which is likely to be with our sports coach; Mr Smith.
 The days which these lessons take place can change depending on the weather so please ensure your child has their full PE kit in school all week.
 Please note that even during the winter we may deliver some PE sessions outside so it is important that children have all the kit listed below in school every day.